 Losing weight comes down to eating enough calories for your body, and obviously not eating too many calories for your body.
 Think of it as putting gas in your car.
 You cannot drive your car on an empty tank, but you also do not want your tank overflowing with gas.

-When you eat too few calories your body will start to feel like it is in famine and will slow down metabolism to conserve energy.
-This means you will not be burning as much energy, which can put a halt to your weight loss.
+When you eat too few calories, your body will start to feel like it is in famine and will slow down metabolism to conserve energy.
+This means you will not be burning as much energy, which can put a halt to weight loss.

 Keep in mind that you have to eat to lose.
-And not only do you have to eat to lose, but you also have to eat the right proportions of macronutrients (protein, carbs, and fats) to lose.
+And not only do you have to eat to lose, but you also should eat the right proportions of macronutrients (protein, carbs, and fats) to do so.

 Q: Is diet more important than exercise in terms of weight loss?